bitsacm/pollz-backend/CONTRIBUTING.md

 # Contributing to Pollz Backend

+## Claiming an Issue 🙋
+To prevent duplicate work and ensure a smooth workflow, please claim an issue before you start working on it.

+1. Find an issue you'd like to work on.
+2. Comment **`assign to me`** on the issue.
+3. A maintainer will assign the issue to you.
+Please wait for the assignment before you begin development.
+Pull requests for issues that were not assigned to the author may not be considered.

+***

 ## Setup
 1. Fork the repository
 2. Clone your fork: `git clone <your-fork-url>`
 3. Create `.env` from `.env.example`
 4. Run: `docker-compose up --build`

+***

 ## Development Workflow
 1. Create feature branch: `git checkout -b feature/your-feature`